 Elder Stokes, who was one of my companions there, and I went around talking to everyone and they seemed almost as excited to see us as we were to see them (and only a few of them had to glance down at our nametags to remember our names).
 We had a great time seeing Bishop Alex, and a few others too, but the best part was seeing Sandra, who hadn’t been going to church when we met her in Boa Esperança!
 She is super active now and was very happy to see us!
 She wanted to take a picture with us, and it’s on somebody’s camera and hopefully at one point I’ll see it and send it to you haha.

 I’ve been doing a lot of studying (more than usual!) lately!
 We had set a goal to have everyone finish Sister Cabral’s monthly studies up to the 7th.
 I don’t know if I’ve mentioned them, but every month she gives us a topic to study, or a passage of scripture, etc. So we worked like crazy to finish all those (I was pretty far behind).

 Not sure what else to write about.
-We said goodbye to Elder C today, and after 2 years in 3 missions, he’s heading home!
+We said goodbye to Elder Cameron today, and after 2 years in 3 missions, he’s heading home!
 We’ll miss him.
 Today is transfer day, and we don’t know anything yet.
-Elder Fr’s grandparents (without warning) left him 3 boxes of Christmas goodies at a member’s house here while we were in Bertioga, and his mom sent me chocolate panettone!
+Elder Freitas’s grandparents (without warning) left him 3 boxes of Christmas goodies at a member’s house here while we were in Bertioga, and his mom sent me chocolate panettone!